Giphy/giphy-ios-sdk/Clips-Example/video-player-sample.md

 We're providing source code for the player view as it may be useful for developers that want to customize the design as well as the innerworkings.

-It may also be a resource for GIPHY integration partners who are interested in adopting the Clips content type, as this video player code is intended to be independent of SDK components.
+It may also be a resource for GIPHY API integration partners who are interested in adopting the Clips content type, as this video player code is intended to be independent of SDK components.